osasuair/NoRelations/README.md

 - Difference (`-`)
 - Join (`⨝`)

-These operations can be applied to tables, which are stored in a HashMap for easy retrieval.
-The compiler also supports the creation of new tables from existing ones, and the saving of tables for later use.
+These operations can be applied to tables, which are stored for easy retrieval.
+The compiler also supports the creation of new tables from existing ones and the saving of tables for later use.

 ## How to Run